tnordloh/testing_your_legacy/README.md

 `tests_via_sumo [-c or --count <count>] [-s or --source_category <category>]`

-This defaults to a _sourceCategory of `*` and a count of 25, and outputs the top 25 most-utilized urls to STDOUT, to give maximum flexibility in where to put the tests.
+source_category defaults to a `*`
+count defaults to 25, and controls the number of tests generated.

+Results are generated on stdout, for maximum flexibility on where the tests are placed in the Rails application.

+Here are some examples on how to modify the generated templates, for your application.

 #### Example 1:  Base url test